Frequently Asked Questions

 Q: How much solar power does the lighthouse have, and can we charge our cell phones/tablets?

 A: The lighthouse is completely off the power grid and powered by a bank of solar panels and batteries.
 We have a large inverter that provides 120V electricity.
 There is enough battery power to power the lights, fridge, TV and charge cell phones, tablets only and strictly ask for your cooperation in conserving the electricity during your stay.

 Q: Is food service available and if not, what kitchen items are available?

 A: Your stay is "bring your own" food and beverages.
 Most guests bring food that can be grilled on the outdoor gas grill or warmed in the oven.
 The kitchen is equipped with a dorm-sized refrigerator, microwave, percolator coffee pot, K Cup coffee maker, gas oven and cook top.
 We also have dinner plates, mugs, glasses, full cookware set, steak knives, forks, knives, spoons, cooking utensils, salt, pepper and various spices/seasonings.
-We also offer K-cups, sweeteners and ground coffee.
+We also offer free K-cups, sweeteners and ground coffee.
 We provide paper goods. (i.e. paper towels, napkins, toilet tissue, etc.)

 *Option: The local area features several excellent restaurants to order take-out and bring out to the Light instead of cooking on board.